TrystanLea/blog/pages/en/zcb_industry.md

 [1.
 Hydrogen or batteries for grid storage?
 A net energy analysis 2015](https://pubs.rsc.org/en/content/articlehtml/2015/ee/c4ee04041d)

-### Electric Cars 27 TWh/yr (9.4%)
+### Electric Cars 14 TWh/yr (4.8%)

-The ZeroCarbonBritain scenario includes provision for 15 million 30 kWh electric cars & vans.
-This is under half the number of cars registered on our roads today - but given that annual new car registrations in the UK is around 2 million/year would require EV sales to rise to 100% or more of all present day car sales within a very sort time if we are to reach 15 million electric cars by 2030 in addition to a significant retirement program and build up of alternatives.
+The ZeroCarbonBritain scenario includes provision for 15 million 30 kWh electric cars & vans (1 for every 2 households).
+This is under half the number of cars registered on our roads today - but given that annual new car registrations in the UK is around 2.3 million/year would require EV sales to rise to 100% or more of all present day car sales within a very sort time if we are to reach 15 million electric cars by 2030 in addition to a significant retirement program and build up of alternatives.
+Car sales would then fall to ~0.76m/year.

-ZCB scenario suggests 306bn miles/year by EV in 2030.
+ZCB scenario suggests 306bn passenger miles/year by EV in 2030.
+The average occupancy is 2 people per car and so the total vehicle miles is 153bn miles/year.
 A 30 kWh battery lasting 2000 cycles [3] should provide ~ 200k miles before loosing 20% of capacity.
-306bn / 200k = 1.5 million cars manufactured per year at steady state x 30 kWh batteries x 136 kWh per kWh of battery [1] = 6.1 TWh/year industrial demand (2% of ZCB industrial demand).
+153bn / 200k = 765 thousand cars manufactured per year at steady state x 30 kWh batteries x 136 kWh per kWh of battery [1] = 3.1 TWh/year industrial demand (1% of ZCB industrial demand).
 It's likely that battery capacities will be larger than this but this should also mean they last proportionally longer - as well as the potential for use in second life stationary storage applications.

 In addition to the battery a Nissan Leaf sized EV will also include: 796kg steel, 24kg cast iron, 12kg wrought aluminium, 66 kg cast aluminium, 56.4 kg copper/brass, 0.2kg magnesium, 42kg glass, 145 kg plastic, 19.2 kg rubber and 36kg of other.
 (Source Updated_Vehicle_Specifications_in_GREET2.pdf).